marshallward/cuberoot/README.rst

    Our solutions are faster than GNU ``libm``, but slower than Intel's ``cbrt``.
 We may be able to improve this in the future.

+   (NOTE: Unfortunately these comments were before the scaling was added to the functions, which made them all about 4x slower.
+They're now about 2-3x slower than GNU libm, though also more accurate.)

 Methods
 =======

+In all methods, values are rescaled so that their amplitudes are between 0.125 and 1.
+The fractional parts should be unaffected by this operation.

+(NOTE: This is not yet included in these tests.
+Values are assumed to be between 0.125 and 1).

 All methods here currently use some iterative solver of ``x**3 - a = 0``.